phatchman/pico_dazzler/README.md

 use software like AMBUSH.COM which requires the second joystick to play.

 # What hardware do I need?
 I chose to develop for the board described in [Hardware Design with RP2040](https://datasheets.raspberrypi.com/rp2040/hardware-design-with-rp2040.pdf), a commercial implementation of this design is made by [PIMORONI](https://shop.pimoroni.com/products/pimoroni-pico-vga-demo-base).
-It's widely available and relatively low cost at around USD $25, the last time I checked.
+It's widely available and relatively low cost at around USD $25 (as of early 2023).

 In addition to the PIMORONI board, you will need:
 1. A Raspberry Pi Pico